-The Company has incurred operating losses since Inception and expects such losses to continue in the future as it builds infrastructure, develops intellectual property and conducts research and development activities.
-The Company has primarily relied on a combination of angel investors and private debt placements to funds its operations.
-As of December 31, 2023, the Company had an accumulated deficit of \$24,357 thousand and cash and cash equivalents of \$9,163 thousand.
-A transition to profitability will depend on the successful development, approval and commercialization of product candidates and on the achievement of sufficient revenues to support the Company's cost structure.
+The Company has incurred operating losses since Inception and expects such losses to continue in the future as it builds infrastructure, develops intellectual property, and conducts research and development activities.
+The Company has primarily relied on a combination of angel investors, private debt placements, convertible debt issuances, and sales of equity to funds its operations.
+As of December 31, 2024, the Company had an accumulated deficit of \$35,518 thousand and cash and cash equivalents of \$13,985 thousand.
+A transition to profitability will depend on the successful development, approval, and commercialization of product candidates and on the achievement of sufficient revenues to support the Company's cost structure.
 The Company currently does not generate revenues and may never achieve profitability.
 Unless and until such time that revenue and net income are generated, the Company will need to continue to raise additional capital.
-As further described in Note 8, management has entered into a share purchase agreement as of November 12, 2021.
-With the completion of the Company's Direct Listing, this agreement provides the Company with access to additional liquidity.
-In February 2024, the Company utilized this facility to raise a total of \$1,924 thousand.
-As a result, the Company believes it has adequate capital to fund its current operating plan for at least the next 12 months from the date of issuance of these Financial Statements.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the financial statements.
+As further described in Note 8, management entered into a share purchase agreement as of November 12, 2021.
+With the completion of the Company's Direct Listing, this agreement provided the Company with access to additional liquidity through the termination of this agreement in December 2024.
+During 2024, the Company utilized this facility to raise a total of \$10,424 thousand.
+As further described in Note 9, the Company entered into a Standby Equity Purchase Agreement in December 2024 and received net proceeds of \$8,675 thousand for the issuance of \$10,000 thousand of short-term convertible notes principal.
+Pursuant to the SEPA, the Company expects to receive the net proceeds from the \$5,000 thousand third tranche of short-term convertible notes and may require the investor to purchase up to an additional \$10,000 thousand of shares of Common Stock.
+The ability of the Company is unable to continue as a going concern is dep